anatoliifrolov/postgres-cxx-client/README.md

 or you will end up with a chance of going out of bounds.
 Iterating eliminates this risk and therefore is safer and preferrable.

-Similarly to the `Command` NULLs are represented with pointers or `std::optional`:
+Similarly to the `Command` NULLs are represented with pointers or an `std::optional`:
 ```cpp
 void resultNull(Connection& conn) {
     auto const res = conn.exec("SELECT NULL::TEXT").valid();